Polpoliti/vehicle-classification-cnn/README.md

 - Building and debugging CNN architectures
 - Tackling class imbalance with principled methods
 - Designing data augmentation strategies
-- Monitoring training behavior and using Grad-CAM for explainability
+- Monitoring training behavior and using GradCAM for explainability
-- Balancing performance with generalization — not just chasing accuracy
+- Balancing performance with generalization - not just chasing accuracy

 I gained a much stronger intuition around what works (and doesn’t) in deep learning, especially when building everything myself.